-In 2023, African Blue increased training on grievance mechanisms and maintained the appointment of a Whistleblower Officer in relation to African Blue's operations.
-The Whistleblower Officer's main objective was to facilitate receipt of, and handle reports made under the Whistleblower Policy and afford whistleblowers adequate protection and support.
-To facilitate anonymous reporting African Blue has made available a Whistleblowing Service facilitated by an independent third-party service provider.
-This service is available in the key languages spoken by workers including French, Arabic and English.
+In 2024, African Blue rolled out enhanced training modules tailored for team leaders and supervisors, focusing on practical identification of modern slavery indicators and guidance on how to respond appropriately and grievance procedures.
+A Whistleblower Officer was appointed in 2022 in relation to African Blue's operations.
+The Whistleblower Officer's main objective is to facilitate receipt of, and handle, reports made under the Whistleblower Policy and afford whistleblowers adequate protection and support.
 The Whistleblower Policy has been communicated to enable workers, customers, suppliers and other stakeholders in the African Blue business to report suspected unethical, corrupt or illegal behavior, including modern slavery in our business.